cardano-scaling/hydra/docs/docs/faq.md

 <details>
 <summary> Is it possible to use different protocol parameters in the Hydra Head?</summary>

-Yes, the ledger used for Layer 2 (L2) transactions in a Hydra head is configurable, allowing for the same or different protocol parameters as those used in Layer 1 (L1). **However, there is an important caveat to consider**:
+Yes, the ledger used for layer 2 transactions in a Hydra head is configurable, allowing for the same or different protocol parameters as those used in layer 1. **However, there is an important caveat to consider**:

-If UTXOs are snapshotted on L2, they must be fanned out on L1 **exactly** as they were recorded in the snapshot.
+If UTXOs are snapshotted on layer 2, they must be fanned out on layer 1 **exactly** as they were recorded in the snapshot.

 ### Examples

-1. **Minimum UTXO Value (`minUTxOValue = 0`)**:
+1. **Minimum UTXO value (`minUTxOValue = 0`)**:
-   - Outputs with no 'ada' on L2 would be disallowed on L1, preventing their fanout.
+   - Outputs with no 'ada' on layer 2 would be disallowed on layer 1, preventing their fanout.
 This restriction makes direct fanout impossible for such outputs.
 Even using partial fanout, as considered in [this feature](https://github.com/input-output-hk/hydra/issues/190), would not permit the fanout of affected UTXOs.

-2. **Maximum Transaction Execution Units (`maxTxExecutionUnits(L2) > maxTxExecutionUnits(L1)`)**:
+2. **Maximum transaction execution units (`maxTxExecutionUnits(L2) > maxTxExecutionUnits(L1)`)**:
-   - Outputs that are directed to scripts, which are too costly to validate on L1, can still be fanned out but will become unspendable due to exceeding the allowable execution limits on L1.
+   - Outputs directed to scripts, which are too costly to validate on layer 1, can still be fanned out but will become unspendable due to exceeding the allowable execution limits on layer 1.

 **Remember**, with great power comes great responsibility.
-It is crucial to carefully manage and align the L1 and L2 settings to ensure seamless operability and avoid unintended consequences in transaction processing.
+It is crucial to carefully manage and align the layer 1 and layer 2 settings to ensure seamless operability and avoid unintended consequences in transaction processing.

 </details>